ShivakumarSwamy/udacity-k8s-infrastructure/README.md

 # Udacity k8s infrastructure

-The project provides guide and setup scripts for udacity eks cluster
+This project provides guide and setup scripts for udacity eks cluster

 # Table Of Contents